-SoberRecovery had the chance last September to speak to four people who've had four unique perspectives on suicide.
+SoberRecovery had the chance to speak with four people who've had four unique perspectives on suicide.
 Through their experiences, they're able to share the signs to watch out for and what you can really do to make a difference for someone thinking of taking his or her life.
 Below is a transcript of what they had to say.

 Mother on how to deal with a possible suicide in the family

 "[Our son] Kevin was showing signs that he was sad, but we didn't know he could die from being too sad.
 We lost one son to suicide.
 And with our son's suicide, there were warning signs, but we didn't see them until it was too late.
 Watch for the the signs in your loved ones.
 We could see Kevin was giving cryptic messages but I think, when you as a family come together and [get to] talk about anything that goes on with your minds, [that's considered] healthcare.
 Mental health care really is healthcare."

 Mental Health Professional on what signs to look out for